You Don’t Get Pregnant Immediately After Sex — Here’s When It Really Happens

 Different types of pregnancy tests detect different levels of hCG.
 “If intercourse happens around the time of ovulation, then approximately 14 days later, a positive urine home pregnancy test should be detectable,” Shahin Ghadir, M.D., F.A.C.O.G., tells Refinery29.
 While some tests may work slightly earlier, usually, you'll want to wait to take an over-the-counter pregnancy test the day after your missed period to avoid the risk of a false negative.
 A blood test from a doctor can detect pregnancy earlier, about ten days after ovulation, or a week before your period is due.

-If you’re conceiving through in vitro fertilization (IVF), things work a little differently.
-The egg is fertilized outside your body (that’s where the term “in vitro” comes from), and then a doctor puts the fertilized egg or eggs directly in the uterus in a process called an embryo transfer.
-If any of the fertilized eggs implant (which again, can take a couple days), that’s when pregnancy begins.
+If you’re conceiving through in vitro fertilisation (IVF), things work a little differently.
+The egg is fertilised outside your body (that’s where the term “in vitro” comes from), and then a doctor puts the fertilised egg or eggs directly in the uterus in a process called an embryo transfer.
+If any of the fertilised eggs implant (which again, can take a couple days), that’s when pregnancy begins.
 However, many people receive a dose of hCG as part of the IVF process, so at-home pregnancy tests may not be accurate.
 “Generally, a blood test will work ten days after the embryo transfer into the uterus,” Dr. Nadir says.

 Advertisement